clp-research/slurk/docs/slurk_layouts.rst

 Variables:
   - ``data.user``: The user who has sent the message
   - ``data.timestamp``: The timestamp of the message
-  - ``data.private``: A boolean value if this was a direct message or visible to the room
+  - ``data.private``: A boolean value showing whether this was a direct message or visible to the room
   - ``data.message``: The message string of the sent message if any
   - ``data.html``: Tag if the message is marked as HTML
 Examples: